We all have relatives who’ve passed away before taking a DNA test. Discover how with GEDMatch’s Lazarus tool can recreate your decease ancestor’s DNA.

 The 3rd table here is the resulting Lazarus segments.
-These are the segments of DNA that have now been added into the new kit.
+These are the segments of DNA that have now been added to the new kit.
 Some segments may be large, but others may be small.

 The final table on the page is which kits match with which segment on the Lazarus kit.
 It’s just the same table as above but sorted by location on the chromosomes.

 When you’re creating a Lazarus kit, this is the only time you’re ever going to be able to see this information, so you might want to save all of it on to a spreadsheet in case you want to look at any of this information.
 There’s no way to go back to this information or find it again.

 At the bottom of the Lazarus generator tool page, there is the opportunity to download this file of people.
 This is not a file of all this information on this page but is instead the data file used to create the Lazarus kit.

 Grab your copy of this FREE DNA guide:

 Points to Remember When Recreating Your Ancestor’s DNA